DeadlyMouse113/hacker-toolbox/CommandCheatSheet.md

 ~~~
 # FTP
 ~~~
-Command/Option	Example	Description
+Command/Option | Description
-ftp host	| ftp ftp.example.com	 |Connect to an FTP server open host	| open ftp.example.com	| Connect to an FTP server user	 | user username password	| Log in with username and password ls	| ls	List files in the current directory cd	cd /path/to/dir	Change remote directory get	get file.txt	Download a file from the server put	put file.txt	Upload a file to the server mget	mget *.txt	Download multiple files mput	mput *.txt	Upload multiple files delete	delete file.txt	Delete a file on the server mkdir	mkdir newdir	Create a new directory on the server rmdir	rmdir olddir	Remove a directory on the server bye	bye	Close the connection and exit
+ftp ftp.example.com	 |Connect to an FTP server open ftp.example.com	| Connect to an FTP server user username password	| Log in with username and password ls	| List files in the current directory cd /path/to/dir	| Change remote directory get file.txt	| Download a file from the server put file.txt	| Upload a file to the server mget *.txt	| Download multiple files mput *.txt	| Upload multiple files delete file.txt	| Delete a file on the server mkdir newdir	| Create a new directory on the server rmdir olddir	| Remove a directory on the server bye	| Close the connection and exit
 ~~~